 B's have one such grandparent and C's have a great grandparent of another kind.

-The T codes are used by the foundation catteries and are equivelent to the ABC codes as follows
+The T codes are used by the foundation catteries and are equivalent to the ABC codes as follows

 01T = A, 02T = B and 03T = C. The top code in both systems is SBT, which means there are at least 5 generations of pure Highlanders.

-The ideal tail is between 1-4 inches, with the longer lengths having a curl or kink in it.
-If the kink is missing in the longer lengths, the
+The ideal tail is between 1-4 inches, with the longer lengths often having a curl or kink in it.

 Eye color ranges from green to gold and copper,